On a Conjecture of Drinfeld: Abstract

 \section{Abstract}

-Let $C$ be smooth irreducible projective curve of genus $g \ge 2$.
-Let $\mathcal{M}_C(n, \delta)$ be the moduli space of stable vector bundles on $C$ of rank $n$ and fixed determinant $\delta$ of degree $d$.
+Let $C$ be a smooth irreducible irreducible projective curve of genus $g \ge 2$.
+Let $\mathcal{M}_C(n, \delta)$ be the moduli space of semi-stable vector bundles on $C$ of rank $n$ and fixed determinant $\delta$ of degree $d$.
 Then the locus of wobbly bundles is known to be closed in $\mathcal{M}_C(n, \delta)$.
-Drinfeld has conjectured that the wobbly locus is pure of co-dimension one, i.e., they form a divisor in $\mathcal{M}_C(n, \delta)$.
-In this article, we will give a proof of the conjecture.
+It was announced by Laumon and attributed to Drinfeld that the wobbly locus is pure of co-dimension one, i.e., they form a divisor in $\mathcal{M}_C(n, \delta)$.
+This is now known as Drinfeld's conjecture.
+In this article, we will give a proof of the conjecture when $n$ and $d$ are coprime.